 Many colleges and universities maintain a list of non-traditional learning spaces on campus.
 Become familiar with which resources are available as well as details such as how far in advance you need to book them for your class.

 Perhaps the four walls of your classroom aren’t conducive to teaching a particular lesson or maybe you need to quickly shift your course online.
 In these cases, you should get creative.
 You can seek out virtual spaces or physical spaces in your community that allow learning to take place most efficiently.
-The #NoWallsTeaching Summer 2020 guided workshop helps instructors to shift their face-to-face assignments and activities to a synchronous online course.
+Visit No Walls Teaching: The Book for outside-of-the-box assignment ideas.

 Change Your Classroom